-Further information and related articles, as well as access to read the article in full - Mann, W. (2023) 'Reinforced autoclaved aerated concrete (RAAC): key questions answered (constructionmanagement.co.uk)', Construction Management [online], 4 September.
-[Accessed 26 August 2023]
+Further information and related articles, as well as access to read the article in full - Mann, W. (2023) 'Reinforced autoclaved aerated concrete (RAAC): key questions answered (constructionmanagement.co.uk)', Construction Management [online], 4 September. [accessed 9 February 2024] Related article: UCEM article (2023) 'The concrete crisis: what's being done to address RAAC risks', 13th September.

-Related article:

-UCEM article (2023) 'The concrete crisis: what's being done to address RAAC risks', 13th September.
 Reading: UCEM.

-Latest News: Global Construction Review (GCR) [November 2023]

-Montreal's new bridges made with 70,000 wine bottles

-- Canadian architect Provencher\Roy is toasting the completion of a pair of bridges it designed in Montreal made with concrete 10% comprised of ground, recycled glass.

-Calling it a world first, the practice said the 40,000kg of glass used as a ternary binder represented 70,000 wine bottles.
-It said using the ground glass pozzolan cut greenhouse gas emissions on the project by 40 tonnes, the equivalent of one car driving 200,000km.

-Access and read the article in full, Sweet, R., (2023) 'Montreal's new bridges made with 70,000 wine bottles', Global Construction Review [online], 3 November.
-Available at:

-www.globalconstructionreview.com/montreals-new-bridges-made-with-70000-wine-bottles/ [accessed 3 November 2023]

-Further reading:

-Developer sets record with 10 houses printed in Kenya

-Shoosmiths UK law firm Insights and Articles

-- Read the latest insights, articles, and commentary from Shoosmiths UK law firm or explore their content library, or listen to the latest podcasts [November 2023] surrounding sectors such as Living (Sector) incl.
-Real Estate covering:
+Latest News: Global Construction Review (GCR) [May 2024] \$8bn China-Kyrgyzstan railway 'to start in October' - Work on a 523km railway between western China and Uzbekistan through Kyrgyzstan will start in October, Kyrgyz president Sadyr Japarov said in a speech this week (see publication date), reports The Diplomat, citing local media.
+This decision was reached in March during a meeting in the Kyrgyz capital of Bishkek between Japarov and Wang Tongjun, deputy general manager of China State Railways.
+Access and read the article in full, Rogers, D., (2024) '\$8bn China-Kyrgyzstan railway 'to start in October', Global Construction Review [online], 10 May.
+Available at: www.globalconstructionreview.com/designs-complete-for-2-5bnbaghdad-metro-as-26-bidders-express-interest/ [accessed 10 May 2024] Shoosmiths UK law firm Insights and Articles - Read the latest insights, articles, and commentary from Shoosmiths UK law firm or explore their content library, or listen to the latest podcasts [May 2024] surrounding sectors such as Living (Sector) incl.
+Real Estate covering: - Carbon Reduction Schedule Cabinet Office guidance. - Also: Shoosmiths part of new commission to tackle England's housing shortage, (03/24), & - One step closer to the new Building Safety Levy (02/24).

-Clarity on roles and responsibilities of the Accountable Person under the Building Safety Act 2022, and

-Court considers discretionary grounds of opposition to a proposed lease renewal under the Landlord and Tenant Act 1954
+Court considers discretionary grounds of opposition to a proposed lease renewal under the Landlord and Tenant Act 1954 How developers can prepare now for the Building Safety Act series:

-- The court has considered the discretionary grounds of opposition under the Landlord and Tenant Act 1954 ("the 954 Act") in the recent case of Gill v Lees News Ltd [2023] EWVA Civ 1178.

-How developers can prepare now for the Building Safety Act series:

-How developers can prepare now for the Building Safety Act: Part 1 of 3

-The Building Safety Act received Royal Assent on 28 April 2022.
+How developers can prepare now for the Building Safety Act: Part 1 of 3 The Building Safety Act received Royal Assent on 28 April 2022.
 With aspect of the new regime unclear, this series of articles looks at what steps developers can take now.

-How developers can prepare now for the Building Safety Act: Part 2 of 3

-In Part 2, Shoosmiths discuss the duty holder regime and look at the steps developers can take now to prepare.

-How developers can prepare now for the Building Safety Act: Part 3 of 3

-In this final part of this series, Shoosmiths take a look at the new gateway regime for higher risk buildings.

-Keywords - Real estate, ESG, New How Perspectives, New How,

-The future of build-to-rent market Real Estate Podcast series Podcast - Government policy BTR (Build to Rent)

-The future of the BTR market from Shoosmiths' Living team:
+How developers can prepare now for the Building Safety Act: Part 2 of 3 In Part 2, Shoosmiths discuss the duty holder regime and look at the steps developers can take now to prepare.
+How developers can prepare now for the Building Safety Act: Part 3 of 3 In this final part of this series, Shoosmiths take a look at the new gateway regime for higher risk buildings.
+Keywords - Real estate, ESG, New How Perspectives, New How, The future of build-to-rent market Real Estate Podcast series Podcast - Government policy BTR (Build to Rent) The future of the BTR market from Shoosmiths' Living team:

-Podcast series #1 - The future of BTR (Build to Rent)

-Issues discussed in this podcast include:

-Performance of the sector; Rent collection rates; Challenges of lockdown restrictions; How buildings and amenity space will change as a result of the pandemic; and where the market is going.

-Podcast series #2 - The future of BTR (Build to Rent)

-Issues discussed in this podcast include:
+Podcast series #1 - The future of BTR (Build to Rent) Issues discussed in this podcast include: Performance of the sector; Rent collection rates; Challenges of lockdown restrictions; How buildings and amenity space will change as a result of the pandemic; and where the market is going.
+Podcast series #2 - The future of BTR (Build to Rent) Issues discussed in this podcast include: